Ugrammer/Ugrammer.github.io/README.md

  * universalmer -k55 -m20 dna3.fasta

 ## NOTE:
- * Output Location: All output files will be created in the same folder as the executable file.
+ * Output Location: All output files will be created in the current directory.
  * Alphabet: The default alphabet is DNA.
 To specify a different one, use the -a flag (e.g., -ap).
  * Spectrum Dumping: By default, the program will dump the spectrum for all k-mer sizes up to the maximum.
-This is equivalent to using the -dx 1-maxk command.
+This is equivalent to using the -dx 1-maximumk command.
  * Minimum Frequency: The default minimum frequency is 2.
 If you set this to a higher value, singleton patterns will not be included in the output.
  * Saving Spectrum Files: To save a spectrum file, you must use the -t flag in conjunction with the -d flag to select the k-mer spectrum.
  * Help: For more information and a full list of commands, use -h or -help.